1990 Massachusetts gubernatorial election: Campaign

-After Flynn's decision not to run, Murphy was the early frontrunner due to her strong name recognition and a solid base of liberal support.
-In July 1989, she led Bellotti 42% to 18% in a Boston Globe poll.
-That November, Bellotti had come within 2% of Murphy in another Boston Globe poll.
+After Dukakis and Boston mayor Raymond Flynn declined to run, lieutenant governor Evelyn Murphy was the early frontrunner due to strong name recognition and a solid base of support among liberals.
+In July 1989, she led Francis Bellotti with 42 percent in a Boston Globe poll to 18 percent.
+However, by November 1989, Bellotti had closed the gap to within 2 percent of Murphy.